 Hazelnuts are some of the best nuts to crack, and here’s many reasons why!

 I always loved the cute "noisettes" (French for hazelnuts), especially with chocolate!
-But it's only since living in a region where they're cultivated that I really discovered the little round nuts in their complete splendour, and also how versatile they are.
-Not only great in desserts, you can add them to many kinds of savoury dishes.
+Living in a region where they're cultivated is great as I really discovered the little round nuts in their complete splendour.
+How versatile they are!
+Not only great in desserts, but you can also add them to many kinds of savoury dishes.
 They are harvested in autumn, making them just perfect for menus in the cooler seasons.
 Some nuts are botanically classified as a single seed of fruit with a hard shell.
 However, the hazelnut is a true nut, like chestnuts (which are also grown locally, lucky us!).
 Raw hazelnuts are absolutely healthy and nutritious.
 Loaded with vitamins and minerals, they are also a great source of fibre, calcium and protein.
-Due to this high protein content, most nuts' nutrient composition resemble legumes, which is essential for a vegetarian diet.
+Due to this high protein content, most nuts' nutrient composition resembles legumes, which is essential for a vegetarian diet.
 Hazelnut meal is a gluten-free alternative to flour as well.

 Hazelnut season • Photo © Bottle and Brush Studio 2020-21